atlas-doc/doc/atlas-api-documentation/api-reference/Incident-Management/Incident-Notification.md

   *   **`emailLink` **<mark style="color:blue;">**string**</mark>

       Email Link is only valid for 10 mins.
-After the link expires, it can be retrieved from Incident List API.
 This is only for Schedule Change-Email Notification.
 {% endtab %}

 {% tab title="Samples" %}